Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

     results of the courses with equivalent content and amount of knowledge in the first program.
-6. The organizers of the first and second training programs update the students\' learning results after each semester on the University Training Information Portal of Hanoi National University.
+6. The organizers of the first and second training programs update the students' learning results after each semester on the University Training Information Portal of Hanoi National University.
 During the time a student studies two programs at the same time, if the cumulative average score of the first training program is below the